gostan99/ai_briefing_bot/README.md

 cp .env.example .env  # edit as needed (DB creds, API keys)

 # If you set up the database before metadata support was added,
-# re-run the init script after pulling:
+# re-run the init script after pulling.
+If you still have legacy
+# subscriber_* tables from older revisions, drop them or recreate the DB:
 #   uv run -- python -m app.db.init_db
-#   # (If you still have legacy subscriber_* tables, drop them or recreate the DB.)

 # 2. Install dependencies
 uv sync --extra dev   # or: pip install -e .[dev]